little9/6502project/README.md

 # 6502 Schema

 This is a RelaxNG XML schema specification for 6502 assembly language documents.
+The goal of this project is to create a schema that can take advantge of XML tools and also be useful for digital preservation purposes.

 ## Document modeling files